Online Business Systems

 And there you have it.
 Now you are a primed-for-success independent distributor!

-That’s almost as good as being a Superviser!
+That’s almost as good as being a Supervisor!

-So how then is Online Business Systems not considered a scam?!
+So how then are Online Business Systems not considered a scam?!

 I want to state again the truth that ‘Online Business Systems’ does not equal ‘Herbalife’.

-So Online Business Systems is obviously very careful to legally separate themselves from anything that might appear to paint them in a broad, negative light.
+So Online Business Systems are obviously very careful to legally separate themselves from anything that might appear to paint them in a broad, negative light.